Egg-straordinary Easter: A Fizzy Egg Dyeing Tutorial

 • Baking soda

-• Food coloring (gel works best for vibrant colors)
+• Food coloring (gel-based preferred for intensity)

 • Water